JanEGerken/ms-in-dnns/lecture_c/assignment_c.md

 ## 1. Polynomial regression in PyTorch (25 Points)

 In this execrices, you will study the polynomial regression problem on the sine we considered in Assignment B again.
 However, instead of using the closed-form solution for linear regression, we want to experiment with optimizing the MSE loss using gradient descent in PyTorch.
+There is no test routine for this task.

 ### 1.a Gradient descend and initialization (10 Points)
 Implement the polynomial regression problem from Assignment B in PyTorch.
 For this entire exercise, we will fix the order of the polyonmial to be 3 (i.e. four weights need to be determined).
 As training data use